Skip to content

 )

 That config= path keeps the HTTP controller aligned with the plugin-owned session factory, db_session_dependency_key, role-model family resolution, and manager construction used by the CLI and the rest of the auth stack.
+When using this manual path, the factory still marks the generated controller as litestar-auth-owned so scoped auth exception handling is preserved.

 What the factory does